web-platform-tests/wpt/docs/test-format-guidelines.md

 ## Test Lint

-A lint tool is avaliable to catch common mistakes in tests.
+A lint tool is available to catch common mistakes in tests.
 It may be run from the web-platform-tests home directory using:

     python tools/script/lint.py